AI for Frontend Engineers: Workflows, Tools, and Best Practices

 AI in Component Evolution and Refactoring

 Component codebases accumulate complexity over time.
-A component that started as a straightforward card ends up handling data fetching, multiple layout variants, conditional rendering for several states, and business logic that belongs in a service layer.
+A component that started as a straightforward card ends up handling data fetching, multiple layout variants, and business logic that belongs in a service layer.
+AI makes addressing this faster without requiring a dedicated refactoring sprint.

 Improving Component Structure

+The real challenge with monolithic components is knowing where to draw the boundaries before touching any code.
 AI is well-suited to this because identifying the separation of concerns in a tangled component is pattern recognition work.
-Given enough context, it can:

 - Identify where boundaries should be drawn in an overgrown component